owen2345/camaleon-cms/README.md

     - Cache contents
     - Cache queries
-    - Manifests (compress and join asset files)
+    - Manifests (compress and join asset files) Customize your content for Desktop, Mobile and Tablet
-* HTML5
+* SEO & HTML5
-  Designed for HTML5
+  -Automatic Sitemap generations
+  - Seo Configuration
+  - Seo for social media
+  - Customize your content for Desktop, Mobile and Tablet
+  - All generated content is compatible with HTML5

 ## Camaleon CMS come with basic and important plugins like:
 * Ecommerce